-- develop IT capability, including their knowledge and understanding of the importance of information and of how to select and prepare it; - develop their skills in using hardware and software to manipulate information in their processes of problem solving, recording and expressive work; - develop their ability to apply their IT capability and ICT to support their use of language and communication, and their learning in other areas; - explore their attitudes towards ICT, its value for themselves, others and society, and their awareness of its advantages and limitations.
+• develop IT capability, including their knowledge and understanding of the importance of information and of how to select and prepare it;

+• develop their skills in using hardware and software to manipulate information in their processes of problem solving, recording and expressive work;

+• develop their ability to apply their IT capability and IT to support their use of language and communication, and their learning in other areas;
-Aims

-The aims of personal, social, health education and citizenship are to enable the children to:

-- know and understand what constitutes a healthy lifestyle; - be aware of safety issues; - understand what makes for good relationships with others; - have respect for others; - be independent and responsible members of the school community; - be positive and active members of a democratic society; - develop self-confidence and self-esteem, and make informed choices regarding personal and social issues; - develop good relationships with other members of the school and the wider community.
+• explore their attitudes towards IT, its value for themselves, others and society, and their awareness of its advantages and limitations.

+• Specific to Knowledge and Understanding and Computing, children should understand how IT can be used to communicate and handle information, control and monitor events, and model real and imaginary situations.

+• New technologies are purchased by school and used to develop the skills of children with Special Education Needs and Disabilities.
+School acts on advice of outside Agencies and other Professionals when purchasing new programs for this group of individuals.